CPJClare/PhD-Thesis-Chapter1/README.md

 # PhD-Thesis-Chapter1
-"(Research) Chapter 1: CBM and ERM for Bayesian optimisation with Student's-t Processes"
+"(Research) Chapter 1: CBM and ERM for Bayesian optimisation with Student's-t Processes" (code ongoing)